4hfly/Associated_Learning/README.md

 ## Datasets

-* For AGNews and DBpedia, dataset will be automatically donwloaded during the training.
+* For AGNews and DBpedia, dataset will be automatically downloaded during the training.
 * For SST-2, please download the dataset from [GLUE Benchmark](https://gluebenchmark.com/tasks) and put the files into `./data/sst2/`.

 ## Execution